Alban1911/LeagueSkins/README.md

 - **Complete Skin Collection** - Access to all League of Legends skins
 - **Legacy & Limited Skins** - Unlock skins that are no longer available
 - **Chroma Support** - Full chroma collections for applicable skins
+- **Custom Forms Preview** - Preview images included only for skins with custom form variants
 - **Organized Structure** - Easy to navigate file organization
 - **Regular Updates** - Constantly updated with new skins and patches